cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P6: "Yep.
 So there's, there's different averages, right?
 You're averaging different things at different steps.
 But yeah, so with [MeasurementAPI], we can essentially request, what data gets output?
 If you really need the correct data, you can, we would be able to read that into a [EnsembleAPI object].
 But I don't think we've tried to read in multiple of these into the get, right, because that's essentially an additional dimension on my data."
     - P7: "And right now, we're just doing basic averaging."
     - P7: "here's a little hard to map it one, one, because, yeah, the multi indexing is a bit different from what you'd normally do in a graph database.
 In general, normally, in a graph database, you'd have. . . main here, I'm just going to say we have a single profile to get rid of the profile ID to main"
+    - P8: "And so, you know, you run it on many processors, right.
+So you have a lot of ranks there.
+And so you get, you know, every rank is going to give you a different time.
+And these are all, you know, collected and aggregated.
+And so what you get at these aggregate times, and so you do you get a minimum time for the section of code a max time for the section of code and an average time."
+    - P8 calculates dataset-level things like timing/cycle and memory/rank.
+  - unclear if on purpose
+    - P8 draws a single call tree already collapsed across all profiles (similar to DatasetAPI)
   - retrieving dimensions/detail
     - P6 discusses needed to drill down for root cause
   - perhaps the point is to do the reductions